OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:22

 When Joram saw Jehu, he said, “Is it peace, Jehu?”
-And he answered, “What peace,
+And he answered, “How can there be peace,
-so long as the harlotries of your mother Jezebel and her witchcrafts are so many?”
+as long as the harlotries of your mother Jezebel and her sorceries are so many?”

 ## 2 Kings 9:23